Constant Contact vs Mailchimp: Which is Better in 2023?

 They also have a knowledge-based self-service, and a pretty efficient chat service when you need personal attention.

-Furthermore, they provide a very comprehensive FAQ section that practically solves most of the problems you might face while using the software tool.
+Furthermore, they provide a very comprehensive FAQ section that practically solves most of the problems you might face while using the email marketing tool.

 It’s especially important to preview your emails before running a campaign because email templates can look different when viewed from different devices.